Small Bites Always

 Feedback advises both current development and the priority and needs of future development.

-And in many (most?) cases, the future needs you anticipate never arrive.
 The Extreme Programming folks call this the YAGNI principle, for “You Ain’t Gonna Need It,” and they are usually correct.
 Small Bites Always ensures any speculative investment in the future remains inexpensive and less risky.

 Warning Signs

 • Every proof-of-concept (pilot) is a “success”.
-Nothing is never seriously challenged and nothing is learned.
+Nothing is never seriously challenged and **nothing is learned

 • All projects are large, all teams are large, every meeting is large, everything is a high-ceremony big deal, and you justify it all by crying “Enterprise!

-• No working software can be generated in less than a quarter
+• No working software can be generated in less than a quarter or worse

 • You have an intricately detailed five-year plan (and it’s even worse if you believe it!)